puppetlabs/puppetlabs-websphere_application_server/README.md

 }
 ```

-When a DMGR profile is created, the module will use Puppet's *exported resources* to export a *file* resource that contains information needed for application servers to federate with it.
+When you create a DMGR profile, the module uses Puppet's *exported resources* to export a *file* resource that contains the information needed for application servers to federate with it [TODO: what does 'it' refer to?].
 This includes the SOAP port and the host name (fqdn).

-The DMGR profile will collect any exported `websphere_node`, `websphere_web_server`, and `websphere_jvm_log` resources by default.
+The DMGR profile collects any exported `websphere_node`, `websphere_web_server`, and `websphere_jvm_log` resources by default.

 An example of an Application Server profile: